 File > New File or Project > Unity Scope

 Tip: Note that when you build the scope, the generated build is placed by default in the parent directory, in a directory named ‘build-<project name>-<build env>-<build config>'.
 For example, if your scope project is named ‘myscope’ and you are building for an armhf target, your build directory will be ../build-myscope-armhf-14_10-Default.

-Tip: For help installing QtCreator and creating projects, see Ubuntu SDK Tutorials.
+Tip: For more info on the Ubuntu SDK, see Ubuntu SDK Tutorials.